elindstr/Supreme-Court-Database/README.md

     ::opinion_type::
     ::opinion::

 Some Supreme Court decisions consist of one majority opinion, written either by the Court as a whole (<i>per curiam</i>) or by a single justice.
 Other decisions have multiple opinions, with one or more justice writing separately in concurrence or dissent.
-Justia publishes historic decisions with all opinions consecutively on the same page. "scrape.py" scrapes these pages into one file.
-Modernly, Justia has begun separating decisions with multiple opinions into separate webpages (or hidden divs). "scrape.py" scrapes these opinions into different files.
+Justia publishes historic decisions with all opinions consecutively on the same page; "scrape.py" scrapes these pages into one file.
+Modernly, Justia has begun separating decisions with multiple opinions into separate webpages (or hidden divs); "scrape.py" scrapes these opinions into different files.

 "scrape.py" titles most text files as '[citation] + [decision_name] + [opinion_type] (when available) + [opinion_author] (when available)'.
-Because very recent volumes of U.S. Reports do not have finalized pagination (since volume 575), citations in the file names refer to Supreme Court [Docket Number](http://scdb.wustl.edu/documentation.php?var=docket).
+Because very recent volumes of U.S. Reports do not have finalized pagination (since volume 575), "scrape.py" titles these decisions using their the Supreme Court [Docket Number](http://scdb.wustl.edu/documentation.php?var=docket).

 I have documented a few issues with the Justia database: